eduNEXT/tutor-contrib-surveyreport/README.rst

 Tutor settings
 -----------------------

-These variables will be settled by default if you want to make override you can set it in `config.yml` file.
+These variables will be settled by default if you want to override them you can set it in `config.yml` file.

 .. code-block:: yaml